kaylanFairuz/SD24/Tugas/Exercises 9/README.md

 Assuming that the almost complete tree is stored in a one-dimensional array num[1..13], write a recursive function for printing the integers in post-order.

 ### Q11.
 Sum of Levels <a name="q11"></a>
-An imaginary “external” node is attached to each null pointer of a binary tree of `𝑛` nodes.
+An imaginary “external” node is attached to each null pointer of a binary tree of 𝑛 nodes.
 How many external nodes are there?

-If `𝐼` is the sum of the levels of the original tree nodes and `𝐸` is the sum of the levels of the external nodes, prove that `𝐸 – 𝐼 = 2𝑛`.<br>
+If 𝐼 is the sum of the levels of the original tree nodes and 𝐸 is the sum of the levels of the external nodes, prove that 𝐸 – 𝐼 = 2𝑛.<br>
-(`𝐼` is called the internal path length.)
+(𝐼 is called the internal path length.)

-Write a recursive function that, given the root of a binary tree, returns `𝐼`.
+Write a recursive function that, given the root of a binary tree, returns 𝐼.

-Write a nonrecursive function that, given the root of a binary tree, returns `𝐼`.
+Write a nonrecursive function that, given the root of a binary tree, returns 𝐼.

 ### Q12.
 Draw Binary Tree From Traversal I <a name="q12"></a>
 Draw the binary tree whose in-order and post-order traversals of the nodes are as follows: